AlexArcPy/python-for-gis-progression-path/README.md

   * Learn what [`scipy.spatial`](https://docs.scipy.org/doc/scipy/reference/spatial.html) can do for your GIS work
   * Read [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) and [Python for Computational Science and Engineering](https://www.southampton.ac.uk/~fangohr/training/python/pdfs/Python-for-Computational-Science-and-Engineering.pdf) (free book)

+* Learn about creating and parsing HTML:
+  * Parse and construct HTML pages with Python using [`BeautifulSoup`](https://launchpad.net/beautifulsoup).
+Having this skill would be handy when a web page should be searched for some information and loaded into a GIS dataset or when you are building HTML reports
+  * Learn how the [registrant](https://github.com/AlexArcPy/registrant) package reports information about the Esri geodatabase contents
+  * Learn about web scraping using [`Scrapy`](https://scrapy.org/)

-* Learn about managing and processing larger spatial datasets as performance will matter.
+* Learn about managing and processing larger spatial datasets as performance will matter:
   * Learn profiling techniques to find out what code takes most time to execute (`cProfile`)
   * Learn benchmarking to compare execution time for functions that do the same thing using different tools (eg. looking for the fastest way to count points in polygons)
   * Learn how to use `multiprocessing` module with ArcGIS at Esri blog post [Multiprocessing with ArcGIS – Approaches and Considerations (Part 1)](https://blogs.esri.com/esri/arcgis/2012/09/26/distributed-processing-with-arcgis-part-1/)
   * Read Esri blog [Be successful overlaying large, complex datasets in Geoprocessing](https://blogs.esri.com/esri/arcgis/2012/06/15/be-successful-overlaying-large-complex-datasets-in-geoprocessing/)

+* Learn about source code testing:
+  * Learn `unittest` built-in module and more advanced [`pytest`](https://docs.pytest.org/en/latest/) framework
+  * Learn [`coverage.py`](https://coverage.readthedocs.io/en/coverage-4.4.1/) module to create code coverage reports

-* Start looking for doing certain things outside of ArcGIS using pure Python, for instance, using `pandas`
+* Start looking for doing certain things outside of GIS applications using pure Python, for instance, using `pandas`

 * Learn best practices for organizing configuration and settings for a larger workflow where you need to keep the config values separately from the business logic (eg. using `json`, `ConfigParser` or using OOP constructors)

-* Learn the ArcGIS REST API
+* Learn the ArcGIS REST API:
   * Learn [`requests`](http://docs.python-requests.org/en/master/) module
   * ArcGIS toolbox [ArcGIS Server Administration Toolkit - 10.1+](http://www.arcgis.com/home/item.html?id=12dde73e0e784e47818162b4d41ee340)
   * Learn [ArcGIS Python API](https://developers.arcgis.com/python/) to manage ArcGIS Online / Portal organizations and ArcGIS Server resources

+* Learn about extending Python with C or C++:
+  * Learn how to [create a C++ extension for Python](https://docs.microsoft.com/en-us/visualstudio/python/cpp-and-python) (.pyd compiled file that can be imported as a regular module into Python module)

 ## Skills